Culture of Scotland: Food and drink

-Although the deep-fried Mars bar is jokingly said to exemplify the modern Scottish diet, Scottish cuisine offers traditional dishes such as fish and chips, haggis, the Arbroath smokie, salmon, venison, cranachan, the bannock, stovies, Scotch broth, tattie scone and shortbread.
+Scottish cuisine offers traditional dishes such as fish and chips, haggis, the Arbroath smokie, salmon, venison, cranachan, the bannock, stovies, Scotch broth, tattie scone and shortbread.
 Scotland is also known for its Scotch whisky distilleries, as well as for Scottish beer.
 The soft drink Irn-Bru is cited by its manufacturer, A.G.
 Barr, as Scotland's 'other' national drink owing to its large market share in Scotland, outselling major international brands such as Coca-Cola.

 Philosophy

 Scotland has a strong philosophical tradition.
 Duns Scotus was one of the premier medieval scholastics.
 In the Scottish Enlightenment Edinburgh was home to much intellectual talent, including Francis Hutcheson, David Hume and Adam Smith.
 Other cities also produced major thinkers at that time, such as Aberdeen through Thomas Reid.

 Folklore

 Halloween, on the night of 31 October, is a traditional and much celebrated holiday in Scotland.
 The name Halloween was first attested in the 16th century as a Scottish shortening of All-Hallows-Eve, and according to some historians it has its roots in the Gaelic festival of Samhain, when the Gaels believed the border between this world and the otherworld became thin, and the dead would revisit the mortal world.
 In 1780 the poet John Mayne noted Halloween pranks: "What fearfu' pranks ensue!", as well as the supernatural associations of that night, "Bogies" (ghosts).
 The bard of Scotland Robert Burns' 1785 poem Halloween is recited by Scots at Halloween, and Burns was influenced by Mayne's composition.
 In Scotland, traditional Halloween customs include: Guising — children in costume going from door to door demanding food or coins — which became established practice by the late-19th century, turnips hollowed out and carved with faces to make lanterns, and parties with games such as apple bobbing.
 Further contemporary imagery of Halloween is derived from Gothic and horror literature (notably Mary Shelley's Frankenstein and Bram Stoker's Dracula), and classic horror films (such as Hammer Horrors).
 Mass transatlantic Irish and Scottish immigration in the 19th century popularized Halloween in North America.